ihavethatonvinyl/blog/content/conversations/jael-holzman.md

 ### Have you ever bought a record just for the artwork?

 Oh, absolutely.
 Yeah, I've got a really, really good example of that here.
-So do you know the band Pink Shift?
+So do you know the band Pinkshift?

 ### I’ve heard of them.